celinatakeda/projeto-Netflix/README.md

-# projeto-Netflix
+# Projeto Netflix
- Recriando a interface do Netflix
+ Recriando a interface do Netflix.